ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

                                       -v /datastore:/datastore \
                                       -v `pwd`/workflow.ini:/workflow.ini \
                                       -v /home/ubuntu/.ssh/gnos.pem:/home/ubuntu/.ssh/gnos.pem \
+                    pancancer/pcawg-dewrapper-workflow:1.0.6 \
-                    seqware bundle launch --dir /workflow/Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1 --engine whitestar --no-metadata --ini /workflow.ini pancancer/pcawg-dewrapper-workflow:1.0.6 \
+                      seqware bundle launch --dir /workflow/Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1 --engine whitestar --no-metadata --ini /workflow.ini

+**NOTE:**
-**NOTE** If you are **not** using the container `pancancer/pcawg-dewrapper-workflow:1.0.6`, you will need to use this command to execute the workflow:
+If you are **not** using the container `pancancer/pcawg-dewrapper-workflow:1.0.6`, you will need to use this command to execute the workflow:

         docker run --rm -h master -it -v /var/run/docker.sock:/var/run/docker.sock \
                                       -v /datastore:/datastore \
                                       -v /workflows:/workflows \
                                       -v `pwd`/workflow.ini:/workflow.ini \
                                       -v /home/ubuntu/.ssh/gnos.pem:/home/ubuntu/.ssh/gnos.pem \
+                      pancancer/seqware_whitestar_pancancer:1.1.1
-                      pancancer/seqware_whitestar_pancancer:1.1.1 bash -c 'seqware bundle launch --dir /workflows/Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1 --engine whitestar --no-metadata --ini /workflow.ini'
+                        bash -c 'seqware bundle launch --dir /workflows/Workflow_Bundle_DEWrapperWorkflow_1.0.6_SeqWare_1.1.1 --engine whitestar --no-metadata --ini /workflow.ini'

 This is the approach you would take for running in production.
 Each donor gets an INI file that is then used to launch a workflow using Docker.
 If you choose to upload to S3 or GNOS your files should be uploaded there.
 You can also find output in /datastore.